Conductor is a cloud-based task management application, servicing media and entertainment users.

 It enables 3D and compositing artists to have access to large storage and compute resources with minimal configuration, management, and training.
 From the artist’s point of view, Conductor should be seen as simply an extension of their local resources.
 It is our job to provide a stable and flexible platform which allows them to use cloud resources without changing the way they work.

-By using public cloud compute and storage offerings, we can launch hundreds of instances on-demand and make those resources available to a customer when they need them.
+By using public cloud compute and storage offerings, we can launch thousands of instances on-demand and make those resources available to a customer when they need them.
 As soon as all work is complete, those resources can be powered off and billing stops.
 Disk usage will continue and render instances have a minimum of 10 minutes.
 This scalable farm approach allows us to not focus as much on keeping 100% utilization across an entire farm all day, as we always have 100% utilization of the currently running instances.

 Conductor is designed to feel very much like using a normal local render farm.
 It automates all of the difficult "cloud stuff" to create a familiar, effortless process.
 This isn't your average render service: no FTP uploads, no re-pathing your scene's dependencies, no manual downloads and no human intervention necessary!
 Our goal is for Conductor to live side-by-side with your local farm to provide additional capacity or, if you're starting anew, alleviate the need to ever have a local farm to begin with!